 What affects the cost of concrete resurfacing?

-From driveways to walkways to patios, most homes have concrete laid in either the front or back yards.
-Over time, concrete can crack, weeds may start to grow and surfaces may sink.
-When poured, the concrete may have been beautiful, but over time, it can start to look unsightly.
-Resurfacing concrete involves cleaning and repairing it, then overlaying it with a new surface.
 The cost of a concrete resurfacing project depends largely on the state of the concrete and the size of the area that needs to be worked on.
+A concrete resurfacer will assess the condition of your concrete and check for damage or large cracks.
 Resurfacing is significantly less expensive than tearing out old concrete and replacing it with new material.

-Steps to resurfacing
+Steps in concrete resurfacing